Recommended by:

 WireGuard®

-WireGuard® is a relatively new protocol built to surpass OpenVPN and IPSec in power use and performance with only 4,000 lines of code.
-As it stands, WireGuard is the fastest VPN protocol available today.
+WireGuard® is a relatively new protocol that has been built to outperform OpenVPN and IPSec in terms of power usage and performance, with only 4,000 lines of code.
+Currently, WireGuard is the fastest VPN protocol available.

 Available on: Windows, macOS, Android, iOS, FreeBSD, NetBSD, OpenBSD, and others.